Chrisvlassis/Coding.From_Masters_in_Business_Analytics_and_Personal_Projects/README.md

 3. Statistics & Machine Learing
 4. Other important projects (algorythms & Business Processes)

-Also, for each project, there is a file that contains the summary of the project.
+Also, for each project, there is a small file that contains a summary about the main goal of the project(not the solution).